Trustees: New HMRC registration requirement

 A Trust is a Reporting Financial Institution (RFI) if it meets the CRS/FATCA definition of a financial institution.
 This generally includes Trusts that:

-• Hold financial assets and have them managed by a professional investment manager or financial institution.
+• Hold financial assets and have them managed by a professional investment manager (e.g., DFM-managed securities portfolios).

-• Are treated as an investment entity under CRS/FATCA.
+• Are treated as an investment entity under CRS/FATCA (typically where most income is from investments and management is by a financial institution).

 Even if such a Trust has no reportable accounts (e.g., all beneficiaries are UK‑residents), it must still register with HMRC’s AEOI portal by 31 December 2025.